basepr1me/SecuritX/README.md

 # SecuritX

-SecuritX is a simple and secure document uploader for easy sharing of protected health information PDFs.
+SecuritX is a simple and secure document uploader for easy sharing of protected health information (PHI) PDFs.
 SecuritX is developed on OpenBSD.

 # Features